 5. Reinstall Mac OS X

 Reinstalling Mac OS X is the last but not least method to regain your Mac device.
 There are different ways available for this, including the official tutorials from Apple.
 In case if you are using a newer Mac, you will be able to reinstall a Mac via Recovery Mode itself.
 Otherwise, you can seek the traditional methods of re-installation.
 However, there’s a thing about UEFI Password as we come to the case of OS Reinstallation.
 If you have enabled UEFI password on your Mac, you won’t be able to access the reinstallation wizard without entering it.
 If you forgot it, you need to dash into the nearest Apple Store.

 What to Do if You Forgot Mac Password – Conclusion

 So, we have listed out the five effective ways to regain your Mac when you forget the password.
-Just as we said, the methods are suitable for unique environment, mainly based on FileVault Encryption and UEFI password.
+Just as we said, the methods are suitable for the unique environment, mainly based on FileVault Encryption and UEFI password.
 Depending on the configuration and set-up of your Mac, you can choose any of the methods.
-To be noted, the first one is most easy from user’s point of view.
+To be noted, the first one is most easy from a user’s point of view.

 By the way, these methods clearly show that your Mac is vulnerable to several issues, particularly the OS X Recovery Mode.
 So, from the security point of view, it’s highly recommended to use FileVault Encryption in your Mac.
-Not only that you get ultra-protection, you can also sure about security of data.
+Not only that you get ultra-protection, you can also sure about the security of data.
 Obviously, you may have to keep passwords in different safe locations.
 But, for the confidentiality of data and better security, it’s good to take some efforts, isn’t it?